Timothée Chalamet: Public image and fashion

-Chalamet served as one of the co-chairs of the 2021 Met Gala alongside singer Billie Eilish, professional tennis player Naomi Osaka, and poet Amanda Gorman.
+Chalamet served as one of the co-chairs of the 2021 Met Gala, alongside singer Billie Eilish, professional tennis player Naomi Osaka and poet Amanda Gorman.
 The event was part of the Costume Institute's exhibit In America: A Lexicon of Fashion.
-In September 2021, Chalamet became a brand ambassador for Cartier.
-In December 2021, Chalamet, alongside close collaborator Haider Ackermann, designed a hoodie with 100% of the proceeds going to French organization Afghanistan Libre, which is centered around preserving the rights of women in Afghanistan.
+That same year, Chalamet became a brand ambassador for Cartier.
+He also collaborated with Haider Ackermann to design a hoodie with 100% of the proceeds going to French organization Afghanistan Libre, which is centered around preserving the rights of women in Afghanistan.
+They first met in Paris in 2017 at the request of Chalamet's agent Brian Swardstrom, who wanted Ackermann to style him for his first red carpet, at that year's Berlin International Film Festival.
+They have since maintained a close friendship and creative partnership.
+Chalamet also had a close relationship with late designer Virgil Abloh.

 At the 94th Academy Awards, Chalamet wore a sequined Louis Vuitton jacket from Nicolas Ghesquière's womenswear collection without a shirt; W declared that he had "rewritten the gentleman's Oscar dress code for good", highlighting the boundary-pushing outfit that "blurred the lines of fashion's traditional gender divide".
-In 2022, Chalamet appeared on the cover of the October print edition of British Vogue, becoming the first solo male to do so in the magazine's history.
+He subsequently appeared on the cover of the October 2022 print edition of British Vogue, becoming the first solo male to do so in the magazine's history.

+In 2023, Chalamet became the face of Chanel's men's fragrance Bleu de Chanel, taking over from the late French actor Gaspard Ulliel.
+The advertising campaign starring Chalamet and shot by photographer Mario Sorrenti was released in June, followed by a campaign film directed by Martin Scorsese which premiered in May 2024.
+He reportedly received $35 million for his involvement in the campaign.
+That same year, Chalamet worked with Cartier to create a costume necklace and collaborated with Nike on a pair of Dunk Lows; both items were influenced by his character of Willy Wonka.
+In 2025, he collaborated with Nahmias to design a hoodie inspired by his role in A Complete Unknown.
+That same year he became Lucid Motors' first-ever global ambassador.

 Personal life

-Chalamet splits his time between New York and California.
-Despite significant media attention and public interest, he rarely discusses his personal life.
+Chalamet splits his time between New York City and California.
+Despite significant media attention and public interest, he rarely discusses the romantic aspects of his personal life.
+As of April 2023, he is in a relationship with Kylie Jenner.

 Chalamet is an avid sports fan; in his youth, he aspired to be a professional soccer player.
-He is a lifelong supporter of the New York Knicks and the French soccer team AS Saint-Étienne.
-He enjoys hip-hop music and considers rapper Kid Cudi to be his biggest career inspiration.
+He is childhood friends with now-professional soccer player, Alex Muyl.
+Chalamet is a lifelong supporter of the French soccer team Saint-Étienne, based near his childhood summer home of Le Chambon-sur-Lignon, and the New York Knicks basketball team.